-If you’re traveling abroad and find that you have a layover in the United States, you may need a US transit visa.
-A Transit visas (C-visas) allows you to enter the United States and stay as long as your layover requires.
-In a nutshell, they will need a transit visa i.e. C visa, if someone transits through the US.
-Also, this visa cannot be used to fulfill tourism or business purpose.
+If you’re traveling abroad and learn that you have a layover in the United States of America (USA), you may need a US Transit Visa.
+The US transit visa is known as C-visas and these visas allow you to enter the United States and stay as long as your layover requires.

-The C1 Transit Visa is a non-immigrant visa that allows foreign nationals to enter the United States while transiting to another foreign country.
-Individuals with a valid B-1 Business or B-2 Tourist Visa do not need to obtain a US Transit Visa.
-Any other valid non immigrant visa may not be used to transit through the United States.
+The C1 Transit Visa is a non-immigrant visa (temporary) that allows foreign nationals to enter the United States while transiting to another foreign country.
+This visa will not allow you to stay in the US.
+If you wish to visit the US you should see if you are eligible to apply for a Visitor Visa.
+Also, if you already have a valid Visitor US Visa (B1/B2), you may be able to use it to transit the United States.
 Each person transiting the US, including children, require a visa.

 Types of Transit Visas